walkera4atwit/WraithGamesProject/README.md

 ## Deliverables

-We intend to deliver a fully functional tower defense game.
-List all the things you want to deliver by the end of the semester.
+We intend to deliver a fully functional tower defense game Scoreboard that will track the 5 longest surviving players Functioning "cheat codes" that will allow for hidden features

 ## Features